Couchers-org/couchers/app/backend/templates/donation_received.md

 {% from "macros.html" import button, link, support_email %}

-Hi {{ user.name|couchers_escape }},
+Dear {{ user.name|couchers_escape }},

-Thank you for your donation of $ {{ amount }} to the Couchers.org Foundation.
-Your donation makes our work and the wellbeing of the community possible, and the project wouldn't exist without the support of you and other financial contributors!
+Thank you so much for your donation of $ {{ amount }} to the Couchers.org Foundation.

+Your contribution will go towards building and sustaining the Couchers.org platform and community, and is vital for our goal of a completely free and non-profit generation of couch surfing.

 You can download an invoice and receipt for the donation here:

 {% if html %}
 {{ button("Invoice", receipt_url)|couchers_safe }}

 Alternatively, click the following link: {{ link(receipt_url, html)|couchers_safe }}.
 {% else %}
 <{{ receipt_url|couchers_escape }}>
 {% endif %}

-Thank you for your contribution!
+If you have any questions about your donation, please email us at donations@couchers.org

+Your generosity will help deliver the platform for everyone.

+Thank you.

+Aapeli and Itsi,
-The Couchers.org team
+Couchers.org Founders